AvivNatan/TCP-server-NonBlocking/README.md

-# Time Server
+# WEB Server

-This project is a simple Time Server implemented in C++ using Winsock2.
-The server listens for incoming connections and handles various HTTP methods such as GET, POST, PUT, DELETE, HEAD, TRACE, and OPTIONS.
+The Time Server project is a robust network server implemented in C++14, utilizing the Winsock2 library for efficient socket communication.
+This server is designed to handle multiple client connections simultaneously, supporting various HTTP methods such as GET, POST, PUT, DELETE, HEAD, TRACE, and OPTIONS.
+It employs non-blocking I/O operations to ensure smooth and responsive performance, even under heavy load.
+Additionally, the server includes timeout management to close inactive connections, optimizing resource usage.
+This project showcases my skills in network programming, C++ development, and handling real-time data communication.

 ## Features